Hachem-H/Iridis/docs/Error Handling.md

 }
 ```

-We can simply call it and storing the reuslt in some `value` variable:
+We can simply call it and while storing the result in some `value` variable:

 ```iridis
 SomeProc :: proc()